klr227/EnvELab/Reactor_Characteristics/Reactor_Characteristics_Lab_Report.md

 **Graph of CMFR and AD models compared with data from experiment with three baffles**
 ![](https://github.com/klr227/EnvELab/blob/master/Reactor_Characteristics/Trial_4_Graph_model.png
 )
 **Graph of CMFR and AD models compared with data from experiment with four baffles**

+It is difficult to say which model is better because they both fit the data points better in separate regions.

 ###3.
 Compare the trends in the estimated values of N and Pe across your set of experiments.
 How did your chosen reactor modifications effect dispersion?